-Bring Your Own Device (BYOD) is the approach of allowing employees to use their own devices, rather than company-provided ones.
-(Of course, depending on the nature of your company’s work, and security needs, that may not be possible.)
+Bring Your Own Device (BYOD) is an approach that allows employees to use their own devices rather than company-provided ones.
+Of course, depending on the nature of your company’s work and security needs, this may not be possible.

-One of the downsides of desk sharing is the inability to leave personal items at one’s desk.
-That can easily be resolved by providing lockers or other types of secure personal storage where people can leave their belongings.
-Having personal storage space will also reduce the overall amount of clutter, and a lot of the daily activities related to resetting one’s workplace.
+Providing lockers or other types of secure personal storage where people can leave their belongings easily resolves this issue.
+Having personal storage space will also reduce the overall amount of clutter and a lot of the daily activities related to resetting one’s workplace.

-Whether in physical form or in the cloud, centralizing shared documentation is another way to reduce clutter as well as avoid duplication and paper waste.
+Whether in physical form or in the cloud, centralizing shared documentation is another way to reduce clutter and optimize space usage, as well as avoid duplication and paper waste.

-When implementing desk sharing, you need to make sure that everyone’s basic need for comfort at the workplace can be met.
-This can be achieved by providing ergonomic furniture that employees can adjust to suit their needs, in order to feel at home at their desks for the day.
+When implementing desk sharing, you need to make sure that everyone’s basic needs for comfort at the workplace can be met.
+This can be achieved by providing ergonomic furniture (like adjustable desks) that employees can adjust to suit their needs in order to feel at home at their desks for the day.

 Such furniture and equipment can include adjustable-height desks, a variety of chairs and seating options, and adjustable monitors.
 And even though natural light is best, the ability to individually adjust one’s lighting via a desk lamp is another good option to have.

-While wireless technology has largely taken over, companies still maintain cables for ethernet access, and in some cases even for landline telephones — just in case.
+While wireless technology has largely taken over, companies still maintain cables for ethernet access — and even, in some cases, landline telephones — just in case.

-Simple as it might be, removing as many cables as possible declutters the office further, and also grants employees some freedom to move desks around (if allowed by your desk sharing policy).
-Also, whether cables you do need should be tucked away so that people don’t trip over them.
+Simple as it might be, removing as many cables as possible declutters the office further and grants employees some freedom to move desks around (if allowed by your desk-sharing policy).
+You should also keep the cables that you do need out of the way so that people don’t trip over them.